Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 Journaling is a great way to start your personal development journey because it allows you to recognize patterns, ask yourself deep questions, and improve yourself as a whole.

-When we feel undeserving, there are specific personal development areas in which we should focus on, like:
+When we feel undeserving, there are specific personal development areas on which we should focus, like:

 7. Practice self-love journaling daily